yuri/ngcourse/handout/05-rest-apis.md

 resource you are asking for does not exist, or you are not allowed to know whether it exists).
 Some servers will send additional 400-level status code for certain specific problems, while others will fall back on "400" if none of the options above apply.
-It is important for your application to identify different 400-level codes used by your server, since they may help you determine what to do next.
+It is important for your application to identify the different 400-level codes used by your server, since they may help you determine what to do next.
 For example, a 401 response would normally require that you ask the user to re-login, while a 403 response would usually mean